 Cutting the individual hydrangea stems in different lengths/heights will create a nice movement and organic look to the centerpiece.

 PRO TIP #2: Similar to the cherry blossom idea, using a colored or spray-painted vase will help cover/hide the silk/fake stems!
 Choosing a vase that is not too wide will help make the blooms look bigger!
+Also, remove the green plastic-looking leaves as they are usually the telltale sign that the flower is fake!

 PREP TIME: Per round table, if you choose a 6″ cylinder with 4 stems of fresh hydrangeas, including cutting, filling the vase with water, and wiping them clean, it will take about 20-30 mins per table; especially if you have not done this before.
 Practice is key.
 Practice before the wedding.